 Select the required cluster from the list and click Done.

-You have configured a Slack integration of a particular cluster.
+You have configured a Slack integration for the particular cluster.
 The details of slack integrated clusters will be viewed from the Slack page.